munificent/game-programming-patterns/book/flyweight.markdown

 </aside>

-We carn model that explicitly by splitting the object in half.
+We can model that explicitly by splitting the object in half.
 First, we pull out the data that all trees have <span name="type">in common</span> and move it into a separate class: